Lazcluze (Lazertinib)

 How It Works

-Lazcluze works by blocking EGFR, which may help slow or stop lung cancer from growing and may also help reduce the size of tumors.
+Lazcluze works by blocking the activity of the EGFR, which may help to slow or stop the growth of lung cancer and potentially reduce tumor size.

 How to Take Lazcluze